omgolab/drpc/docs/ai_kb/memory-bank/activeContext.md

 ## Active Decisions and Considerations

 - How to best handle streaming over libp2p (direct vs. relayed, potential protocol adjustments).
+- How the server should select and utilize dynamically discovered relays (vs. relying solely on AutoRelay or static configuration).
 - Choosing the final serialization format (Protocol Buffers likely).
 - Finalizing authentication mechanism.
 - Defining a comprehensive set of error codes and handling strategies.